NHibernate

-NHibernate is an object–relational mapping (ORM) solution for the Microsoft .NET platform.
+NHibernate is a port of the Hibernate object–relational mapping (ORM) framework for the Microsoft .NET platform.
 It provides a framework for mapping an object-oriented domain model to a traditional relational database.
-Its purpose is to relieve the developer from a significant portion of relational data persistence-related programming tasks.
-NHibernate is free and open-source software that is distributed under the GNU Lesser General Public License.
-NHibernate is a port of Hibernate.
+It is used to map an object-oriented domain model to a relational database, aiming to reduce the amount of manual coding required for data persistence.
+NHibernate is free and open-source software, distributed under the GNU Lesser General Public License.

 Feature summary

 NHibernate's primary feature is mapping from .NET classes to database tables (and from CLR data types to SQL data types).
-NHibernate also provides data query and retrieval tools.
-It generates the SQL commands and removes the need manual data set handling and object conversion, keeping the application portable to most SQL databases, with database portability delivered at very little performance overhead.
+NHibernate provides data query and retrieval tools.
+It generates the SQL commands and removes the need of manual data set handling and object conversion, keeping the application portable to most SQL databases, with database portability delivered at very little performance overhead.